kumu/docs/faq/how-do-i-add-images-to-my-elements.md

 ### Building a map by hand

-If you are building a map by hand, add a [Field](/guides/fields.md) entitled "Image".
+If you are building a map by hand, add a [Field](/guides/fields.md) named "Image".
 Then, add the public URL for the image in the "Image" field for each element.

 You can also easily upload an image file from your computer directly to Kumu.
 Just click the "select a file" link when editing the element image.